lf-/gankra.github.io/blah/fix-rust-pointers/index.md

 ## References Make Really Strong Assertions

 In the grand old days of Rust 1.0, we were pretty optimistic about how fast-and-loose we could be with raw pointers.
 Well, ok we were actually pretty rigorous about pointers by most people's standards.
-We largely enforced GEP inbounds semantics, alignment, [carved out how to work with ZSTs](https://doc.rust-lang.org/nightly/nomicon/vec/vec-zsts.html), [enforce that allocations can't be larger than isize::MAX](https://doc.rust-lang.org/nightly/nomicon/vec/vec-alloc.html), etc.
+We largely enforced GEP inbounds semantics, required alignment everywhere, [carved out how to work with ZSTs](https://doc.rust-lang.org/nightly/nomicon/vec/vec-zsts.html), [ensured that allocations can't be larger than isize::MAX](https://doc.rust-lang.org/nightly/nomicon/vec/vec-alloc.html), etc.

 But what we played really fast and loose on was *aliasing* and *validity*.
 In Ye Olde conception of Rust, references were kinda just *conveniences*.
 Like yes they asserted many things, but not in a *compiler optimization* kinda way.
 Just in a "this API guarantees this" kinda way.
 We all vaguely knew we *wanted* the optimization-y stuff but no one had spent the energy to work that out.